class Array

 A negative index is in range if and only if its absolute value is not larger than the size of the array.
 For a 3-element array:

-Although the effective index into an array is always an integer, some methods (both within and outside of class Array) accept one or more non-integer arguments that are integer-convertible objects.
+Although the effective index into an array is always an integer, some methods (both within class Array and elsewhere) accept one or more non-integer arguments that are integer-convertible objects.

 Creating Arrays